nancyyeh/the-shoppies/README.md

 # 🛠️ Future Improvements

 - Update layout to show all movies on top with blocks and posters / search bar and search results below
+- Debounce on search so it doesn't overload the

 # 🚀 License